jkataja/jcrypto-agent/README.md

 ### Install

 To install the agent, add the `-javaagent` argument to your JVM command line arguments.
-Specify path to the agent JAR with version.
+Specify path to the agent JAR with version, for example:
-For example:

 ```sh
 -javaagent:jcrypto-agent-0.20201213.jar